-In 2019 the Commission is breaking ground on one of the largest

-    wastewater projects to take place in the region in decades.
+In 2019 the Commission broke ground on one of the largest wastewater projects to take place in the region in decades.

-    The York Street Pump Station and Connecticut River Crossing Project will

-    serve 70% of the region’s population with a new pump station and three

-    new pipes across the Connecticut River.
+The York Street Pump Station and Connecticut River Crossing Project will serve 70% of the region’s population with a new pump station and three new pipes across the Connecticut River.

 The innovative project is designed to address multiple issues:

 - Infrastructure Renewal: A new modern station will replace an aging 1938 station nearing the end of its useful life and accommodate future growth in the region.